Magnitus-/ExpressSessionMongoDB/README.md

 - IndexSessionID: Can be either true or false (default).
 If true, session IDs will be indexed with a unique requirement in the MongoDB database, making the creation of sessions slower, but their access faster.

 While theorically, an error should be reported if duplicate session IDs are created, this will never happen in practice because of the way the express-session project is implemented (the fact that the call it makes to create or update a session in the database are the same).
-Rather, if ever express-session somehow creates two sessions with duplicate IDs, one will overwrite the error.
+Rather, if ever express-session somehow creates two sessions with duplicate IDs, one will overwrite the other.
 Obviously, a good key generator will make this occurence logically or probabilistically impossible.

 Additional note: I tried passing a key generator that always generated the same key to express-session to see how it would react, but it appended some random string to the generated keys so express-session does seem to take extra precautions to avoid collisions.